 We’ve also looked at safeguarding referrals, as well as the number of pupils identified with social and emotional mental health needs.
 Both of these measures indicate how well we are identifying issues amongst our pupils.
 The number of safeguarding referrals accepted by external agencies has risen from 57% to 68%, which shows that we are making better quality referrals due to a deeper understanding of our pupils.

-Staff are now identifying more pupils with social and emotional mental health leads than they were before: this demonstrates that staff are more aware of the identification process.
+Staff are now identifying more pupils with social and emotional mental health needs than they were before: this demonstrates that staff are more aware of the identification process.
 Thanks to the training, there is now more of an understanding that many pupils with behavioural difficulties aren’t just “naughty”, and staff are now better equipped to look more closely at the underlying issues.

 Looking ahead, our focus with the mental health first aid programme is to keep embedding it, making sure that every single member of staff is trained and that everyone has a basic level of knowledge around mental health.